MeridianInnovation/MI_XCAM_formalRelease/README.md

 -	(N329) Can I output Uart/Huart data without opening XCAM?

 Solution: You may try to move "TempCal()" to outside the usb connected checking statement "if (usbdStatus.appConnected == 1)".

+-	Temperature accuracy

+The temperature is not fine tuned at protyping stage.